Ageing (Individual Support)

 Certificate IV: Material fees: $300.

 *Please note - Course fees are listed in $AUD and are based on a semester rate.
 Total course cost will vary depending on semester start date.
 Small fee increases may happen annually in line with CIT's fee pricing review.
-2022 and 2023 fees are subject to change.
+2024 fees are subject to change.

 - Year 12 Certificate (or equivalent)